-In counseling, I'll work with you to understand the immediate issue or conflict uppermost in your mind.
-Whether there is emotional pain, practical problems, or life-altering decisions that need to be addressed, I will listen carefully to understand what obstacles you are facing; what circumstances, thoughts and feelings are getting in the way of your peace of mind.
+In therapy, I'll work with you to understand and address the immediate issue, stress or conflict.
+Whether there are practical problems, emotional pain, or life-altering decisions that need to be made, I will listen carefully to understand what circumstances, thoughts, and feelings are getting in the way of your peace of mind.

-Each of us has a story to tell, and we may need support to actively examine the "inside story" or narrative.
-As we get to know each other, I'll ask about your family of origin, not to focus on the past, but to understand what subtle or obvious childhood history may still be influencing your adult life.
+You may find it helpful to actively examine the "inside story" or your personal narrative.
+As we get to know each other, I'll ask about your family of origin, not to focus on the past but to understand what subtle or obvious history may still be influencing your adult life.
 I'll work to help you uncover and examine old patterns and create new paths for moving forward.
 My goal is to support you on an active journey toward well-being, joy, and connection to those you love.

-Additionally, I will ask about past and current environments to see where stress has been or continues to present itself.
-I believe that, as living organisms, each of us wishes to grow, evolve and move toward health.
-I may suggest the use of tools that include writing, breath work, guided imagery and meditation, all of which can help access internal wisdom, strength and capacity for higher functioning.
+Additionally, I will ask about past and current circumstances to learn where stress has been or continues to present itself.
+I believe that as living organisms, each of us wishes to grow, evolve and move toward health.
+I may suggest the use of tools that include writing, meditation, and guided imagery.
+These and other practices can help you access internal wisdom, resilience and your natural capacity for higher functioning.

 If you come to therapy with a family member, spouse or partner, I will help you sort through the presenting issues and also help you observe the characteristic ways you relate with each other on a day to day basis.
 Depending on your levels of commitment (which may be unclear to one or both of you) it may help to practice listening skills, healthy boundaries, accountability while you develop new agreements.